-11.2.12 MIM Program Study Plan
+11.2.13 MIM Program Study Plan

-The study plan for full and part time students in the MIM program are detailed in Tables 23A - 23G below.
-This provides students with an indicative path-way on their academic journey throughout their studies.
-The individual study plans will be determined and reviewed at the start of each academic semester, in consultation with your academic advisor, depending upon factors such as; your academic and personal circumstances, your previous performance, academic probation and/or progression restrictions and the academic timetable for the relevant semester.
+The study plan for full and part time students in the MIM program are detailed in Tables 24A - 24G below.
+This provides students with an indicative pathway on their academic journey throughout their studies.
+The individual study plans will be determined and reviewed at the start of each academic semester, in consultation with your academic advisor, depending upon factors such as your academic and personal circumstances, your previous performance, academic probation and/or progression restrictions and the academic timetable for the relevant semester.

-11.2.12.1 Master of Innovation Management - Fall Semester 2021 or Spring Semester 2022- Full Time Program Study Plan - Semester 1 - (For Full Admission Students Only)
+Master in Innovation Management - Fall Semester 2024 or Spring Semester 2025- Full Time Program Study Plan - Semester 1 - (For Full Admission Students Only)

-The Master of Innovation Management (MIM) program study plan for full-time students is summarised in the Exhibits below.
+The Master in Innovation Management (MIM) program study plan for full-time students is summarised in the Exhibits below.

-Table 23A: MIM Modular Study Plan - Fall 2021 or Spring Semester 2022 - Full Time Students - Semester 1 - New Students
+Table 24A: MIM Modular Study Plan - Fall 2024 or Spring Semester 2025 - Full Time Students - Semester 1 - New Students